jackiehaochen/hkust-smart-group/content/contact/contact.md

   columns: '1'
 ---

-Positions (including PhDs/RAs/Postdocs/Interns) are available on Machine Learning in Medical Imaging and Analysis.
+  #  Positions (including PhDs/RAs/Postdocs/Interns) are available on Machine Learning in Medical Imaging and Analysis.
 Strong self-motivation is preferred.
-If you are HKUST students and interested in doing research in the HKUST SMART Lab, please fill the form.
+  #If you are HKUST students and interested in doing research in the HKUST SMART Lab, please send your CV/Resume to the following email.